£200 - £350 for venue hire

 It's a toss up between the two police officers who got married in the dock and the one where 150 people were singing the Hippopotomus Song (Mud, Mud, Glorious Mud) to the newly-weds.

-What’s your #1 wedding planning tip for couples?
+What is your No.1 wedding planning tip for couples?

 We've never seen a wedding where something has not gone accordning to plan, be it dress mishaps or cars breaking down with the ushers in, but we've also never seen one that is not perfect in the end - just have fun and relax, everyone is there for you.